pebencze/kotlin-blackjack/README.md

 - [x] display results

 ## Considerations
-- refactor result evaluator
-- error messages
-Q1: How should we name players inside the Players class?
+Q1: How should we name players inside the Players class? </br>
-Q2: Should we use multiple decks?
+Q2: Should we use multiple decks? </br>
-Q3: State in Controller (even if private) is bad practice?
+Q3: State in Controller (even if private) is bad practice?</br>